 - The responsibility of finding a legal parking space rests solely with the vehicle operator.
-The lack of what the vehicle operator deems to be an adequate parking space is not an acceptable excuse for violating any parking regulations. - Handicapped parking spaces are identified by the official handicapped emblem, and the adjacent curbs and stripes are painted light blue.
-Handicapped spaces are restricted from general use 24 hours a day.
+The lack of what the vehicle operator deems to be an adequate parking space is not an acceptable excuse for violating any parking regulations.
+The large lot next to Dunn Hall has ample parking for all faculty, staff, and students. - Handicapped parking spaces are identified by the official handicapped emblem, and the adjacent curbs and stripes are painted light blue.
+These spaces are restricted from general use 24 hours a day.
 Vehicles parked in handicapped spaces must display an official handicapped license plate or a WVWC-issued handicapped hang tag.
 Faculty, staff, and students who require a WVWC handicap parking space must submit proper documentation to support their need.
 Faculty and staff will park in a designated faculty/staff parking lot, while students must park in a designated student lot.
 The Director of Campus Safety will review all requests for handicapped parking, including temporary handicap hang tags for temporary injuries.
 These hang tags will be valid for a specified time and authorized for use only in WVWC parking lots.
-The misuse of a handicap hang tag will be subject to WVWC's disciplinary process, in consultation with the Dean of Students as necessary.
+Misuse of a handicap hang tag will be subject to WVWC's disciplinary process, in consultation with the Dean of Students as necessary. - Fire lanes are designated by red curbs and/or red stripes and are clearly marked to indicate a prohibited area. - No parking is permitted on the lawn or sidewalks, including during student move-in or move-out periods.
+Faculty and staff may request unloading privileges from the campus safety office.
+Physical plant supervisors will monitor their employees for projects that need attention to maintain our facilities. - Prohibited zones are marked with yellow lines and/or yellow curbs and are sometimes designated by "No Parking" signs.
+These areas include, but are not limited to, loading/unloading zones and parking zones for maintenance vehicles. - During the academic year, student parking in designated faculty/staff-only areas and faculty/staff parking in student-designated areas is strictly prohibited.
+Parking in a reserved parking spot, as noted on spot signage, is also strictly prohibited.
+These regulations are in effect 24 hours a day.